 Pronunciation Guide Post CEDEO-erkend cursussen The English Center

 The most common, essential sound in our unphonetic English language is the schwa /ə/.
 It’s a neutral, relaxed vowel sound that shows up in all kinds of words – big and small – boldly stealing proper vowel sounds and trading them for its lazy, undistinguished “uh” sound.
+In this article, we will teach you how to pronounce the schwa sound so that you sound natural when you speak English.

 Would you like private accent reduction training to help you sound more natural when you speak English?